DMCA: Guide, Tools and Resources

 Where do You Send a DMCA Notice?

 If the ISP you must contact doesn't provide an online form, you may have to mail the notice via postal service.
 Per the DMCA, ISPs are required to name an agent to respond to takedown notices, and to provide that agent's contact information to the Register of Copyrights.
 Your DMCA notice must be sent to the appropriate ISP's agent.
-If you're unable to find that contact information on the ISP's website, you can look it up here.
+If you're unable to find that contact information on the ISP's website, you can look it up in the US Copyright Office database.

 Do Paid DMCA Notice Services Exist?